carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

 Finally, we need to move the other genome files to their corresponding locations and get rid of unnecessary directories.
-To do so, we'll use a `while` cycle as follows:
+To do so, we'll use a `while` cycle as follows.
 Beware of the typos!
 Take it slowly and make sure you are sending the files to the correct location.

 ~~~